Cn8001/c8_emulator/README.md

 # c8_emulator
-A simple chip-8 emulator written with C
+A simple chip-8 emulator written with C (Compatiable with mingw32)